jylisadoney/intro-excel/8-advanced.md

 # Data validation

-Data validation in Excel is used to restrict what can be entered into a cell.
+Data validation in Excel controls `what` you can enter into a cell.

-These first three steps are the same for any data validation.
+These first three steps are the same for any type of `data validation`.
-* Click to highlight the cell(s) where you want to add validation
+* Click and drag to highlight the cell(s) where you want to add data validation
 * Navigate to the `Data` tab and the `Data Tools` section
 * Hover and click the `Data Validation` icon

 ## Restrict data entry to whole numbers within limits
-* Click to highlight the cell(s) where you want to add validation
+* Click and drag to highlight the cell(s) where you want to add data validation
 * Navigate to the `Data` tab and the `Data Tools` section
 * Hover and click the `Data Validation` icon
 * In the `Settings` tab:
   * Set the `Allow` drop-down box to `Whole number`
   * Set the `Data` drop-down box to `between`
-  * Enter the `Minimum` and `Maximum` range of whole numbers to allow
+  * Enter the allowed `Minimum` and `Maximum` range of whole numbers
     * For example, Minimum: 1 and Maximum: 25
 * Click `OK`